donaldlopez82/Ecommerce/comicbuy/README.md

 10. Create spinner for loading and error notifications
 11. Created React Context and Store provider for a working cart
 12. Made Cart buttons add or remove on all pages and store in local storage
+13. Connect to MongoDB by adding a .env file